-In exchange for the license to BCV rights, the Company received an upfront payment of \$5.0 million in the fourth quarter of 2019.
-In addition, the Company is eligible to receive up to \$180.0 million in clinical, regulatory and commercial milestones worldwide, as well as low double-digit royalties and additional milestones based on commercial sales.
-At December 31, 2019, the Company had recognized \$4.9 million of revenue related to the upfront payment and had \$0.1 million remaining as deferred revenue at December 31, 2019.
+In exchange for the license to SymBio under the Company's BCV rights, the Company received an upfront payment of \$5.0 million in October 2019.
+In addition, the Company is eligible to receive up to \$180.0 million in clinical, regulatory and commercial milestones worldwide, as well as low double-digit royalties based on net sales of BCV.
+Since entering into the license agreement in September 2019, the Company has recognized all of the \$5.0 million of revenue related to the upfront payment.